 How Serious Is The P0316 Code?

 The P0316 OBD2 code is very serious.
 It affects your vehicle’s ability to start and run safely, and there’s a high risk of serious engine damage due to misfires.
-You should stop driving your car right away when you see a P0316 code.
+It would be best if you stopped driving your car right away when you see a P0316 code.

 How To Diagnose And Fix The P0316 Code